pcm-dpc/COVID-19/.github/ISSUE_TEMPLATE/richiesta.md

 ---
-name: Richiesta di informazione
+name: Richiesta di informazione / Request for info
-about: Richiesta di informazione
+about: Richiesta di informazione / Request for information
 ---

 <!--